 Seal Accessible HVAC Ducts

 For Heating, Ventilation and Air Conditioning ducts or HVAC air ducts, be sure to seal accessible ducts first.
-Duct seams are estimated to lose up to 20% of air flow (Amann et al., 2012), which may allow dust and other allergens to enter your home.
+Duct seams are estimated to lose up to 20% of air flow (Amann et al., 2012) or greater, and may allow dust and other allergens to enter your home.
 Seams should be sealed from the outside using mastic compound (preferably) or UL-181b duct tape (shown below).
 Other duct tapes will dry out and not last.
-Mastic can be applied with a paint brush, caulk gun, or cotton gloves.
-Aeroseal is a product professionals can use to clean and seal ducts from inside the duct system.
+Mastic can be applied with a paint brush, putty knife, or cotton gloves to the thickness of a nickel (Holladay, 2017).
+Aeroseal is a product professionals can use to clean and seal ducts from inside the duct system (Amann et al., 2012).

 Insulate Hot Water Pipes and HVAC Ducts